indigothm/cxhero-ios/README.md

 ## License
 - Non‑Commercial License (NCL) v1.0.
 See `LICENSE` for details.
 - Commercial licensing is available on a case‑by‑case basis.
 Open an issue to inquire.

+## Contributing
+- We use the Developer Certificate of Origin (DCO).
+Please sign your commits with `-s`.
+- By contributing, you agree to the inbound=outbound terms (your contribution is licensed under the repo’s NCL) and grant the maintainers a non‑exclusive, royalty‑free license to relicense your contribution as part of CXHero’s commercial licenses.
+- See `CONTRIBUTING.md` for details.